-The Department is a rich and thriving centre for research across the musical sub-disciplines.
-We sustain a dual commitment to cutting-edge contemporary practice and to critically aware scholarship that recognizes creative practice as research and written scholarship as performance in its own right.
-Taken together, our research extends across a wealth of conceptual, geographic, and historical fields and genres comprising Ireland’s most stimulating and interdisciplinary environment for the study of music.
+The Department is a rich and thriving centre for research across the music disciplines.
+We sustain a dual commitment to cutting-edge, contemporary creative practice in composition and performance and to critically aware scholarship couched in the written and the spoken word.
+Our work explores the qualities and character of human experience, offering solutions to real-life challenges and adding to the store of human imagination and knowledge.
+Extending across a wealth of conceptual, geographic, and historical fields and genres, the Department comprises Ireland’s most open-minded, stimulating, diverse and interdisciplinary environment for the study of music.

-Our staff are leaders in their respective fields, and we enjoy an international reputation for the impact of our work in:
+Many of our staff are leaders in their respective research fields, and we work alongside a team of research affiliates and tutor numerous research students.
+Collectively, staff, affiliates and students enjoy an international reputation for the impact of their research in (and in-between):

-Each area is pursued dynamically and with rigour, and involves outward-looking partnership and engagement with the wider public across the city, region, nation, and globe.
-International and cross-disciplinary collaborations are well established, and strongly underpinned by recent grant awards from funding bodies including the Irish Arts Council, European Research Council, Irish Research Council, China Education Ministry and Music Generation.
-We also share a commitment to applying research results to benefit real-life situations as well as to increase the sum of human knowledge.
+Each area is pursued dynamically and with rigour, and involves outward-looking partnership and engagement with the wider public across the city, region, nation and globe.
+International and cross-disciplinary collaborations are well established, and strongly underpinned by recent grant awards from funding bodies including the Arts Council of Ireland, European Research Council, Irish Research Council, China Education Ministry and Music Generation.

 Actively exploring the manifold relationships between musical practices and those who undertake them, we seek to develop and enrich the contribution that music makes to human life across our interconnected world.

-Recent research outputs (books, articles, performances, compositions, etc.) include:
+Selected recent staff research (books, articles, performances, compositions, etc.):

 Departmental Research Committee: